mvidale/Data-Cleansing/README.md

 The run_analysis.R script is used to load test and training data set, merge them and generate a tidy data set based on the first six fields containing the mean and standard deviation data.

+The run_analysis.R script assumes that the "UCI HAR Dataset" has been extracted and that run_analysis.R script is present in the "UCI HAR Dataset" folder.

 The structure of the script is as follows:

 (1) All the required training and test data files are loaded.